‘Lighting: A Closer Look’ Picture This Contest May 2011

-It's been such a long time since I last participated in any of the Gardening Gone Wild Competitions.
-This month the Picture This contest subject is "light in the macro or close up world" judged by photographer Alan Detrick.and I'm submitting my very ethereal photograph of the inner parts of an oriental poppy.
+It’s been such a long time since I last participated in any of the Gardening Gone Wild Competitions.
+This month the Picture This subject is ‘light in the macro or close up world’ judged by photographer Alan Detrick.

-When we think of an oriental poppy I'm sure we visualize those crepe paper petals with smudges of pollen inside.
-I have many different colours here in the garden but my favourite has to be the white one with purple blotches called 'Royal Wedding'.
-There is something just so exquisite when you look beyond those white papery petals with a little of the light radiating up through the lower section of the petals.
-The textures and colours of those inner parts reveal a new beauty of the flower to me and I hope they do the same to you too.
+When we think of an oriental poppy I’m sure we visualize those crepe paper petals with smudges of pollen inside.
+I have many different coloured poppies here in the garden.
+But my favourite is called ‘Royal Wedding’.
+It has large white petals with purple blotches.
+There is something just so exquisite when you look beyond those white papery petals.
+Especially when there’s a little of the light radiating up through the lower section of the petals.
+The textures and colours of those inner parts reveal a new beauty of the flower to me.
+And I hope they do the same to you too.

 Photography was once described as painting with light. - Anonymous

-Edit to add: I was so delighted to discover that I won the gold medal for this photograph at Picture This.
+Edit to add that I won the gold medal for this photograph at Picture This!

 Here's what the judge Alan Detrick had to say: